People looking at a painting on a wall

 The BA (Hons) Fine Art course is made up of core modules at Levels 4, 5 and 6.

-At Level 4, students will undertake studio practice projects in various media areas including:
+At Level 4, you will undertake studio practice projects in various media areas including:

 • drawing and painting